Freetech-Solutions/omlnginx/README.md

 Do:

-$ docker run --rm -itd -p 4731:4731 --network=omnileads_omnileads --name=gearman_job_server_1 artefactual/gearmand:1.1.19.1-alpine
+$ docker run --rm -itd -p 4731:4731 --network=omnileads_omnileads --name=gearman_job_server_1 artefactual/gearmand:1.1.18-alpine

-changing the ports and container name to add Gearman job servers, you will need to add it to the settings as well
+changing the ports and container name to add Gearman job servers, you will need to add it to the settings as well by modifying the environment variable GEARMAN_JOB_SERVERS

 You can also add more workers in the same host by doing: